 dbconnect.commit() method informs the database that the changes executed before calling this function shall be finalized and there is no scope for rolling back to the previous state if the transaction is successful.

-Sometimes, if transaction failure occurs, we will need to change the database to the previous state before the failure happened so that the data is not lost or corrupted.
+Sometimes, if a transaction failure occurs, we will need to change the database to the previous state before the failure happens so that the data is not lost or corrupted.
 In such a case, we will need to rollback the database to the previous state using

 Create a New Table